matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.18.37 System](Components/00.18.37.jpg)

 So here's how it works.
-System map is just a function.
+SystemMap is just a function.
 It takes keys and values, and it returns an instance of this system map record that I've defined.
 Now remember, Clojure records are maps.
-They can have any arbitrary keys associated onto them, so I didn't need to say in advance that customers, DB, and email were going to be the keys in this system.
+They can have any arbitrary keys associated onto them, so I didn't need to say in advance that customers, DB, and Email were going to be the keys in this system.
 That's just what I happened to put in it.

-The only difference with system map, the only thing that distinguishes it from an ordinary map is it has its own implementation of the lifecycle protocol built in.
+The only difference with SystemMap, the only thing that distinguishes it from an ordinary map is it has its own implementation of the lifecycle protocol built in.
 So a system knows how to start and stop itself.

 ![00.19.13 Starting a System](Components/00.19.13.jpg)